Ardinenukuri/personal-bugjet-managerapp/personal-budget-manager/README.md

 # Personal Budget Manager

 A simple React-based application that allows users to track their expenses and manage their budgets.
 Users can add, view, and visualize their expenses by category and set budget limits for each category.
+The app persists data using local storage, ensuring that expenses and budgets are retained even after closing the browser.

 ## Table of Contents
 - [Features](#features)